apache/apisix-website/website/docs/general/blog-contributing-guide.md

 ##### title

-Required field, the title of the article, the standard expression in the form of `title: "title"`, although the actual test single quotation marks or no quotation marks can be, but in order to maintain the standard, the unified use of English double quotation marks to wrap the text.
+Required field, the title of the article, the standard expression in the form of `title: "title"`.

 ##### author

-Required field, the article's author name, the standard form of expression for author: "author", although the actual test single quotation marks or no quotation marks can be, but in order to maintain the standard, the unified use of English double quotation marks to wrap the text.
+Required field, the article's author name, the standard form of expression for `author: "author"`.

-1. community author: if you are willing to provide your real name, use your real name, if not, use your GitHub account name.
+1. Community author: if you are willing to provide your real name, use your real name, if not, use your GitHub account name.

-2. business case authors: real names, such as John Doe.
+2. Business case authors: please provide real name, such as John Doe.

 ##### authorURL